-- (7) In particular, a common approach to determine the orphan status and the permitted uses of orphan works is necessary to ensure legal certainty in the internal market with respect to the use of orphan works by libraries, museums, educational establishments, archives, film or audio heritage institutions and public service broadcasting organisations. - (8) Cinematographic or audiovisual works and phonograms in the archives of public service broadcasting organisations and produced by them include orphan works.
-Taking into account the special position of broadcasters as producers of phonograms and audiovisual material and the need to adopt measures to limit the phenomena of orphan works in the future, it is appropriate to set a cut off date relating to the application of this Directive as far as the works and phonograms in the archives of broadcasting organisations are concerned. - (9) Cinematographic and audiovisual works and phonograms contained in the archives of public service broadcasting organisations, and which are commissioned by such organisations for the exclusive exploitation by them or other co-producing public service broadcasting organisations should fall within the scope of this Directive.
-Cinematographic and audiovisual works and phonograms contained in the archives of public service broadcasting organisations which have not been produced or commissioned by such organisations but which those organisations have been authorized to use under a licensing agreement should not fall within the scope of this Directive.
+- (9) In particular, a common approach to determining the orphan work status and the permitted uses of orphan works is necessary in order to ensure legal certainty in the internal market with respect to the use of orphan works by publicly accessible libraries, educational establishments and museums, as well as by archives, film or audio heritage institutions and public-service broadcasting organisations. - (10) Cinematographic or audiovisual works and phonograms in the archives of public-service broadcasting organisations and produced by them include orphan works.
+Taking into account the special position of broadcasters as producers of phonograms and audiovisual material and the need to adopt measures to limit the phenomenon of orphan works in the future, it is appropriate to set a cut-off date for the application of this Directive to works and phonograms in the archives of broadcasting organisations. - (11) Cinematographic and audiovisual works and phonograms contained in the archives of public-service broadcasting organisations and produced by them, should for the purposes of this Directive be regarded as including cinematographic and audiovisual works and phonograms which are commissioned by such organisations for the exclusive exploitation by them or other co-producing public-service broadcasting organisations.
+Cinematographic and audiovisual works and phonograms contained in the archives of public-service broadcasting organisations which have not been produced or commissioned by such organisations, but which those organisations have been authorised to use under a licensing agreement, should not fall within the scope of this Directive.